 Name of Horizontal Initiative: National Aquatic Animal Health Program (NAAHP)

-Lead Department Program Activity: CFIA: Animal Health and Zoonotics Program and Internal Services DFO: Aquatic Animal Health
+Lead department program activity: CFIA: Animal Health and Zoonotics Program DFO: Aquatic Animal Health

-The CFIA is the federal lead for delivery of the NAAHP in collaboration with DFO; respective federal roles and responsibilities are outlined in a Memorandum of Understanding (MOU).
+Governance structure(s): The CFIA is the federal lead for delivery of the NAAHP in collaboration with DFO; respective federal roles and responsibilities are outlined in a Memorandum of Understanding (MOU).
 The Animal Health Business Line and the Horizontal Steering Committee for Aquatic Animal Health are responsible for monitoring financial governance within the CFIA budget.
-At the Federal, Provincial and Territorial (FPT) level, the Canadian Council of Fisheries and Aquaculture Ministers (CCFAM) has oversight over the program through a working group with the CFIA.
-There is also an industry/Federal/Provincial/Territorial advisory committee, the Aquatic Animal Health Committee, which meets annually to guide the development of the program.
+At the federal, provincial, and territorial (F/P/T) level, the Canadian Council of Fisheries and Aquaculture Ministers (CCFAM) has oversight over the program through a working group with the CFIA.
+There is also an industry, federal, provincial, and territorial advisory committee, the Aquatic Animal Health Committee, which meets annually to guide the development of the program.

 Animal Import/Export Division

 Stephen J. Stephen